robotix/2020.robotix.in/_events/tesseract.md

 * For each ambush point touched while returning - 50
 * For each re-run - 100
 * For each timeout - 50
+* For every minute exceeding the time limit - 100
 * For damaging the arena - 400

 * **Example 1:**